-I haven’t overcome this completely and probably never will, but I’m much better than I was before, and no longer lose sleep over whether something I did was “good enough”.
+I haven’t overcome this completely and probably never will, I even think that there’s a positive side to perfectionism that we should harness.
+I’m much better than I was before, and no longer lose sleep over whether something I did was “good enough”.
 I’m aware that my own perception of quality is overcritical (and I know why that is), and that the majority of people won’t even notice all the flaws that I see.

 Thank you for being with me on this journey!

 These past 2 years have been all but easy, and your kind word of encouragement helped me keep my focus on my dreams, instead of getting discouraged that I’m not making progress as fast as I wanted to.